harytha6/Raspberry-Pi-as-AP-for-5G-Core/README.md

 Extending the 5G core network of Amarisoft using Raspberry Pi as Wireless AP.
 Further, adding more of these Access points to create open source 5G-RAN (i.e Access Network)

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started

-### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10

 ### Installing Raspberry Pi OS (upgrade from buster to bullseye)